liferay/liferay-docs/develop/tutorials/articles/ios-app-development/ios-app-dev-intro.markdown

 - Invoking Services Asynchronously from Your iOS App
 - Sending Your iOS App's Requests Using Batch Processing

-You'll get started by making Liferay services available to your app.
+You can get started by making Liferay services available to your app.
 This is accomplished by installing the iOS SDK.

 Related Topics: